nicollymdr/nicollymdr/README.md

 <br>

 <div>
-  Programming student passionate about technology, looking for internship opportunities to apply and improve my skills in software development.
+   Programming student passionate about technology and driven by problem-solving.
+Currently focused on enhancing skills in developmen and responsive web design.
+Seeking internship opportunities to gain practical experience, collaborate with professionals, and make a positive impact through innovative software solutions.
+Skilled in HTML5, CSS3, Javascript, SQL, and continuously learning new technologies to stay updated and improve technical knowledge.
 </div>

 <br>